 11.3 Account information is retained for two (2) years following termination for administrative and legal purposes, and for seven (7) years to the extent required for GST and financial record-keeping obligations under the Taxation Administration Act 1953 (Cth).
 Following these periods, personal data is deleted or de-identified.

-Your personal information and clinical session data are handled in accordance with our Privacy & Confidentiality Policy (available via the tab above), which forms part of these Terms and is incorporated by reference.
+Your personal information and clinical data are handled in accordance with our Privacy & Confidentiality Policy (available via the tab above), which forms part of these Terms and is incorporated by reference.
+The Privacy & Confidentiality Policy includes a full description of our end-to-end encryption architecture and your rights as a data subject under the Privacy Act 1988 (Cth) and the Australian Privacy Principles.

 Capacoty shall not be liable for any failure or delay in performing its obligations to the extent caused by circumstances beyond Capacoty's reasonable control, including but not limited to: acts of God, natural disasters, pandemic, war, terrorism, government action, power or telecommunications outages, cyberattacks, or the failure of third-party services (including Anthropic's API, Railway, or Stripe).
 Capacoty will use reasonable endeavours to restore the Platform as soon as practicable.